18F/api-program/_includes/index.md

 * Production-ready APIs
 * Developer-friendly documentation
 * Training for agency staff and leadership on the role of APIs for your agency and how to maintain the program going forward
-* Robust API analytics to understand how developers use your APIs
+* Robust API analytics to understand how developers use your APIs (free to your team indefinitely)

 ## Who Should Use This Program